-- Absence without loss of pay will be allowed for professional visitations, educational conferences and conventions when approved by the principal and the Superintendent. - Beginning in 1991-92, teachers who apply for professional leave shall submit at the time of application an estimate of their professional leave expenses.
+- Absence without loss of pay will be allowed for professional visitations, educational conferences and conventions when approved by the principal and the Superintendent. - Teachers who apply for professional leave shall submit at the time of application an estimate of their professional leave expenses.
 When and if the leave is granted, the teacher will be informed of the amount approved for expenses.
-Every effort will be made to approve all reasonable expenses for professional leaves.
+Every effort will be made to approve all reasonable expenses for professional leaves. - The Board will make every effort to provide significant access to professional days for teachers, with appropriate reimbursement of expenses.